 The large-scale herring fishing in the Netherlands started during the Golden Age.
 Since then, Dutch herring and the ‘Hollandse Nieuwe’ have become a delicacy with culinary fans all over the world. 🐟

 Herring in the Netherlands: the basics

-The Netherlands and herring are inextricably linked and there is no fish more Dutch than the popular Hollandse Nieuwe!
-June is literally the festive month for herring lovers because that’s when the Hollandse Nieuwe is brought in and ready to be served.
+The Netherlands and herring are inextricably linked, and there is no fish more Dutch than the popular so-called Hollandse Nieuwe!

 A herring is a small, slender, silvery fish.
 About a quarter of its body weight can consist of fat.
 Herrings can become eight to ten years old.

 After two to three years, the herring is mature and about twenty centimetres long.

 For a long time, the herring was heavily overfished and almost on the brink of extinction.

 Thankfully, the species is now doing well again due to global quotas restricting the number of herring fishermen are allowed to harvest at a time.